Social media and psychology

 Social media began in the form of generalized online communities.
 These online communities formed on websites like Geocities.com in 1994, Theglobe.com in 1995, and Tripod.com in 1995.
 Many of these early communities focused on social interaction by bringing people together through the use of chat rooms.
 The chat rooms encouraged users to share personal information, ideas, or even personal web pages.
 Later the social networking community Classmates took a different approach by simply having people link to each other by using their personal email addresses.
 By the late 1990s, social networking websites began to develop more advanced features to help users find and manage friends.
 These newer generation of social networking websites began to flourish with the emergence of SixDegrees.com in 1997, Makeoutclub in 2000, Hub Culture in 2002, and Friendster in 2002.
 However, the first profitable mass social networking website was the South Korean service, Cyworld.
 Cyworld initially launched as a blog-based website in 1999 and social networking features were added to the website in 2001.
 Other social networking websites emerged like Myspace in 2002, LinkedIn in 2003, and Bebo in 2005.
 In 2009, the social networking website Facebook (launched in 2004) became the largest social networking website in the world.
+Both Instagram and Kik were launched in October 2010.
 Active users of Facebook increased from just a million in 2004 to over 750 million by the year 2011.
 Making internet-based social networking both a cultural and financial phenomenon.
+In September 2011, Snapchat was launched and reported over 300 million users in 2021.

 Psychology of social networking

 A social network is a social structure made up of individuals or organizations who communicate and interact with each other.
 Social networking sites – such as Facebook, Twitter, Instagram, Pinterest and LinkedIn – are defined as technology-enabled tools that assist users with creating and maintaining their relationships.
-A study found that middle schooler's reported using social media to see what their friends are doing, to post pictures, and to connect with friends.
-Human behavior related to social networking is influenced by major individual differences.
-Meaning that people differ quite systematically in the quantity and quality of their social relationships.
+A study found that middle schoolers reported using social media to see what their friends are doing, to post pictures, and to connect with friends.
+Human behavior related to social networking is influenced by major individual differences, meaning that people differ quite systematically in the quantity and quality of their social relationships.
 Two of the main personality traits that are responsible for this variability are the traits of extraversion and introversion.
 Extraversion refers to the tendency to be socially dominant, exert leadership, and influence on others.
-Contrastingly, introversion refers to the tendency of a person to have a disposition of shyness, social phobia, or even avoid social situations altogether, which could lead to a reduction in the number of potential contacts that person may have.
+In contrast, introversion reflects a tendency towards shyness, social phobia, or even avoid social situations altogether, which could potentially reduce the number of social contacts a person may have.
 These individual differences may result in different social networking outcomes.
-Other psychological factors related to social media are: depression, anxiety, attachment, self-identity, and the need to belong.
+Other psychology factors related to social media and Media psychology are depression, anxiety, attachment, self-identity, well-being, and the need to belong.